spirrello/http_testing/README.md

-** Python script for load testing a URL.
+## Python scripts for load testing a URL and measuring latency.

-* Usage
+# http_loadtesting.py

-python3 http_loadtesting.py -a http://10.155.21.220 --host nginx.com -w 500
+python3 http_loadtesting.py -a http://[ip or domain] --host [optional host header] -w [number of workers]